vitorjna/LoggerClient/README.md

 Includes a python script to simulate a logger server.

-This is a work in progress, as it only supports one type of logging pattern yet.
-A more flexible pattern support is planned
+This is a work in progress.
+Support for different types of logging patterns is still unstable.

 Known issues: frequent crash when disconnecting from a server and connecting to another address.